 Aglink-Cosimo is an economic model that analyses supply and demand of world agriculture.
-It is managed by the Secretariats of the OECD and Food and Agriculture Organization of the United Nations (FAO), and used to generate the OECD-FAO Agricultural Outlook and policy scenario analysis.
+It is managed by the Secretariats of the OECD and the Food and Agriculture Organization of the United Nations (FAO), and used to generate consistent baseline projections presented in the Agricultural Outlook and policy scenario analysis.

 Aglink-Cosimo is a recursive-dynamic, partial equilibrium model used to simulate developments of annual market balances and prices for the main agricultural commodities produced, consumed and traded worldwide.
-The Aglink-Cosimo country and regional modules covering the whole world, and projections are developed and maintained by the OECD and FAO Secretariats in conjunction with country experts and national administrations.
+The Aglink-Cosimo country and regional modules cover the whole world.
+The OECD and FAO Secretariats in conjunction with country experts and national administrations are responsible for developing and maintaining the projections.
 Several key characteristics are as follows:

-Aglink-Cosimo is a "partial equilibrium" model for the main agricultural commodities, as well as biodiesel and bioethanol.
+- Aglink-Cosimo is a "partial equilibrium" model for the main agricultural commodities, as well as biodiesel and bioethanol.
 Other non-agricultural markets are not modelled and are treated exogenously to the model.
-As non-agricultural markets are exogenous, hypotheses concerning the paths of key macroeconomic variables are predetermined with no accounting of feedback from developments in agricultural markets to the economy as a whole.

-- World markets for agricultural commodities are assumed to be competitive, with buyers and sellers acting as price takers.
+As non-agricultural markets are exogenous, hypotheses concerning the paths of key macroeconomic variables are predetermined with no accounting of feedback from developments in agricultural markets to the economy as a whole. - World markets for agricultural commodities are assumed to be competitive, with buyers and sellers acting as price takers.
 Market prices are determined through a global or regional equilibrium in supply and demand. - Domestically produced and traded commodities are viewed to be homogeneous and thus perfect substitutes by buyers and sellers.
 In particular, importers do not distinguish commodities by country of origin as Aglink-Cosimo is not a spatial model.
 Imports and exports are nevertheless determined separately.
-This assumption will affect the results of analysis in which trade is a major driver. - Aglink-Cosimo is recursive-dynamic, and outcomes for one year influence those for the next years (e.g. through herd sizes).
+This assumption affects the results of analysis in which trade is a major driver.

+Aglink-Cosimo is recursive-dynamic, and outcomes for one year influence those for the next years (e.g. through herd sizes or dynamic yield expectations).
 Aglink-Cosimo models ten years into the future.